osmosis-labs/osmojs/packages/osmojs/README.md

 (If you want to see an example of calculating `routes` and `tokenOutMinAmount` cosmology uses osmojs and has an [example here](https://github.com/cosmology-finance/cosmology/tree/master/packages/core#lookuproutesfortrade).)

+### Calculating Fees

 Make sure to create a `fee` object in addition to your message.

+For most messages, you can use the predefined fee objects.

 ```ts
 import { FEE_VALUES } from 'osmojs';